 Tour two of South America’s most spectacular sights in one trip

-Included meals are indicated in parentheses: (B,L,D)
+(Included meals as indicated in parentheses: B,L,D)

-Arrive to Lima, former capital of the Spanish empire in the Americas, and transfer to your first class hotel ideally located in the Miraflores district, Lima’s main cultural and commercial district.
-This is the best area of town for strolling around and is home to many of Lima’s best restaurants.
+Arrive to Lima, former capital of the Spanish empire in the Americas, and transfer to your first class hotel in the Miraflores district, Lima’s main cultural and commercial district.
+This is a great area for strolling around and is home to many of Lima’s best restaurants.

 Hotel Sol y Luna (B,L)

 Today you travel to Machu Picchu.
 In the morning you will be picked up at your hotel for transfer to the train station, where you catch the train to Machu Picchu.

 You will visit this remarkable site with a private guide, enjoy lunch at the Sanctuary Lodge, and then have the chance to explore the ruins on your own before returning to your hotel in Aguas Calientes.
 (Your hotel in Aguas Calientes is one of the most highly regarded in South America; dinner is included at the hotel.)